Bacteria: Significance in technology and industry

 Bacteria, often lactic acid bacteria, such as Lactobacillus species and Lactococcus species, in combination with yeasts and moulds, have been used for thousands of years in the preparation of fermented foods, such as cheese, pickles, soy sauce, sauerkraut, vinegar, wine, and yogurt.

 The ability of bacteria to degrade a variety of organic compounds is remarkable and has been used in waste processing and bioremediation.
 Bacteria capable of digesting the hydrocarbons in petroleum are often used to clean up oil spills.
 Fertiliser was added to some of the beaches in Prince William Sound in an attempt to promote the growth of these naturally occurring bacteria after the 1989 Exxon Valdez oil spill.
 These efforts were effective on beaches that were not too thickly covered in oil.
 Bacteria are also used for the bioremediation of industrial toxic wastes.
 In the chemical industry, bacteria are most important in the production of enantiomerically pure chemicals for use as pharmaceuticals or agrichemicals.

 Bacteria can also be used in place of pesticides in biological pest control.
 This commonly involves Bacillus thuringiensis (also called BT), a Gram-positive, soil-dwelling bacterium.
 Subspecies of this bacteria are used as Lepidopteran-specific insecticides under trade names such as Dipel and Thuricide.
 Because of their specificity, these pesticides are regarded as environmentally friendly, with little or no effect on humans, wildlife, pollinators, and most other beneficial insects.

 Because of their ability to quickly grow and the relative ease with which they can be manipulated, bacteria are the workhorses for the fields of molecular biology, genetics, and biochemistry.
 By making mutations in bacterial DNA and examining the resulting phenotypes, scientists can determine the function of genes, enzymes, and metabolic pathways in bacteria, then apply this knowledge to more complex organisms.
-This aim of understanding the biochemistry of a cell reaches its most complex expression in the synthesis of huge amounts of enzyme kinetic and gene expression data into mathematical models of entire organisms.
+The aim of understanding the biochemistry of a cell has led to the synthesis of large amounts of enzyme kinetics and gene expression data into mathematical models of entire organisms.
 This is achievable in some well-studied bacteria, with models of Escherichia coli metabolism now being produced and tested.
 This understanding of bacterial metabolism and genetics allows the use of biotechnology to bioengineer bacteria for the production of therapeutic proteins, such as insulin, growth factors, or antibodies.

 Because of their importance for research in general, samples of bacterial strains are isolated and preserved in Biological Resource Centres.
 This ensures the availability of the strain to scientists worldwide.